 to be able to participate in the WVFA En Plein Air Competition.
 Also, each participating

-artist may hang two additional plein air/studio paintings from another region as
+artist may hang one additional plein air/studio painting from another region as

 examples of your work.
 The size limit on any painting to be displayed is 16"x20".
 All